Cockatoo Island Industrial Conservation Area: Cockatoo Docks and Engineering 1933-48

 In 1933 the island was leased to Cockatoo Dock and Engineering Company Ltd (later Pty Ltd).
 With the outbreak of World War Two the island became the major ship repair facility in the Western Pacific, following the loss of Singapore.
 Major repairs and fitting out were undertaken at the docks including work on troop carriers, the RMS Queen Mary and RMS Queen Elizabeth, RMS Aquitania and RMS Mauretania and major vessels of the Royal Australian Navy and United States Navy.
 Two tunnels were constructed during the war under the plateau to improve material movement on the island.
 New buildings were erected throughout this period.
-The war years, 1939-46, saw the reconstruction of roads and the construction of a new road giving access to the upper part of the island.
+The war years, 1939–46, saw the reconstruction of roads and the construction of a new road giving access to the upper part of the island.
 Six wharves, once covered by five ton and fifteen ton travelling cranes, were available for berthing ships for fitting out or refitting.
-The maximum depth of water alongside wharves was about 26ft.
+The maximum depth of water alongside wharves was about 26 ft.
 The Titan, a 150 ton floating crane commissioned in 1917, was another important facility.
 During the war period it operated almost continuously.
 It was used for commercial as well as naval work and dealt with numerous lifts of heavy and important equipment in the port.
 The workshops included the engineering shop, the electrical section, the tool section and the sheet metal section and a well equipped standards room and meteorology section.
 The yard's own quality control section operated above and beyond the normal navy overseeing staff.
 In 1947 Vickers UK purchased Cockatoo Dock and Engineering Pty Ltd and established Vickers Cockatoo Docks and Engineering.